unplugged-kk/K8SeasywayGCP/README.md

 if you have differnt path for the script / username / ssh key it can be changed in terraform.tfvars

-metadata for the ssh keys also can be changes in the main TF file. so do the necessary changes accorioding to your envionment.
+metadata for the ssh keys also can be changes in the main TF file. so do the necessary changes according to your envionment.